lancealot/scrubadub/USAGE.md

 # Scrubadub Usage Guide

 ## Overview
 Scrubadub is a tool that helps calculate optimal scrub settings for Ceph clusters.
 It takes into account your cluster's OSD composition, PG distribution, and workload patterns to recommend scrub parameters that balance data integrity with cluster performance.
+The tool now includes performance analysis, scrub time estimation, and automatic adjustments to prevent falling behind on scrubs.

 ## Prerequisites
 Before running scrubadub, gather the following information from your Ceph cluster: